 HSM hot topic at Barnes Buchanan

-PALM BEACH, Fla.--Drawn by 73-degree temperatures and the opportunity to schmooze with other security company executives, entrepreneurs and investors, more than 200 people gathered here Feb.
+PALM BEACH, Fla.--Drawn by 73-degree temps and the opportunity to schmooze with other security company executives, entrepreneurs and investors, more than 200 people gathered here Feb.
 8 and 9 for the 11th annual Barnes Buchanan Conference.

 One topic that came up in many iterations over the two-day conference: What does the sale of HSM to Stanley Works (for $545 million, representing a 60 multiple of RMR) mean to me as a security company, integrator or investor?

-He called the sale "a great play" for the industry and particularly important for large established, security companies.
+He called the sale "a great play" for the industry and particularly important for large established security companies.
 This sale showed that an entity like HSM could "survive and be fixed and move on and be better than it was before," Covert said.

 An important point, he said, was that HSM "made money on every dollar of RMR we created," a concept he feels the security industry as a whole needs to embrace.